Euro zone bond yields fall as focus turns to China risks

 French debt had already outperformed last week as Macron extended his lead in the polls and investors priced out the risk that Le Pen may have won.

-The closely watched risk premium of French bonds over Germany's widened slightly on Monday after touching three-week lows last week.
+The closely watched risk premium of French bonds over Germany's widened some 2 bps on Monday after touching three-week lows last week.
 DE10FR10=RR

 Across the broader euro zone bond market focus turned to growth risks as a rise in coronavirus cases in Beijing fuelled concerns that China's capital may be on the verge of joining Shanghai in lockdowns.